Prince Andrew Is a Sweaty Nonce

-"Prince Andrew Is a Sweaty Nonce" is a 2022 punk rock single by The Kunts, a band created by the dark comedy singer Kunt and the Gang.
-The song is directed at Prince Andrew, Duke of York (later Andrew Mountbatten-Widnsor), and references his relationship with convicted child sex offender Jeffrey Epstein; the word "nonce" is British prison slang referring to child sexual abusers or, more generally, paedophiles.
+"Prince Andrew Is a Sweaty Nonce" is a 2022 punk rock single by the Kunts, a band created by the dark comedy singer Kunt and the Gang.
+The song is directed at Prince Andrew, Duke of York (later Andrew Mountbatten-Windsor), and references his relationship with convicted child sex offender Jeffrey Epstein; the word "nonce" is British prison slang referring to child sexual abusers or, more generally, paedophiles.
 The song reached No. 20 in the UK Singles Chart, and No. 1 in the UK Independent Singles Chart and UK Singles Sales Chart.
 The song is a follow-up to the band's previous tracks "Boris Johnson Is a Fucking Cunt" from 2020, and "Boris Johnson Is Still a Fucking Cunt" from 2021.

 History

 In May 2022, Kunt announced in a newsletter that the Kunts would release "Prince Andrew Is a Sweaty Nonce" on 27 May, to coincide with the charts at the time of the Platinum Jubilee of Elizabeth II on 3 June.
 As with the previous chart attempts, multiple versions of the song and 24-hour streams were released.
 Versions have been made by Ricardo Autobahn and Rob Manuel.
 The tracks were released by the band's independent Radical Rudeness label.
 In the newsletter, Kunt said that the song was: "our attempt for the Jubilee chart Number 2 (let's face it, even if we did sell enough they'd never let it be Number 1 anyway!)"
 This references the Sex Pistols song "God Save the Queen", which reached No. 2 in the UK Singles Chart during Elizabeth II's Silver Jubilee (1977), leading to claims that the song was deliberately kept off No. 1.
 In a press note, Kunt said the single was intended to reopen the conversation around Prince Andrew at a time the establishment wanted to hide it, and in particular Prince Andrew's relationships with Jeffrey Epstein and Virginia Giuffre.

 The song's lyrics and promotion exploit the poorly received 2019 Newsnight interview in which Prince Andrew alleged an inability to sweat to rebut one accusation and a trip to PizzaExpress in Woking as an alibi for another.
 It also refers to Andrew's out-of-court settlement of Giuffre's lawsuit, for an undisclosed amount reported at £12 million by some news sources.

 The song features a satirical reworking of the nursery rhyme "The Grand Old Duke of York", which includes the following lyrics: